-Upon acceptance into the program, the student will be notified of his/her initial advisor.
+Upon acceptance into the program, the student will be assigned an advisor (major professor).
 Any questions may be addressed to the advisor or to the Graduate Program Director of the Department of Biological Sciences.
-A student may change major professors if the advisor assigned initially is not in a research area appropriate for the student.
-If the decision to change advisors is made, the student must obtain the permission of his/her prospective advisor and submit a Change of Advisor form (available in the Graduate Program Office) to the Graduate Program Director for approval.
-The Graduate School will then be notified of the change.
+In extraordinary circumstances, a student may change major professors.
+To request an advisor change, the student must seek formal approval from the Graduate Committee.
+The student must obtain the permission from both current and prospective advisors and submit a Change of Advisor form to the Graduate Program Director for approval.
+If approved by the Graduate Committee, the Graduate School will then be notified of the change.

 The Ph.D.
 Advisory Committee